ubasellini/3C-STADmodel/README.md

 ## Reference
 Basellini U., and Camarda C.G.
+(2019).
 A Three-component Approach to Model and Forecast Age-at-death Distributions.
-Chapter submitted for the Springer book _New
-Perspectives on Population Forecasting_ (eds.
-S. Mazzuco and N. Keilman)
+In Keilman, N., and Mazzuco, S. (eds.), _New Perspectives on Population Forecasting_ , Springer.
+Forthcoming.